-Text boxes and shapes in Power BI reports
+Add text boxes and shapes to Power BI reports

 You can add text boxes and shapes to reports by using the Power BI service and Power BI Desktop.
 In both cases, you must have editing permissions for the report.
 If a report has been shared with you in the Power BI service, you won't have editing permissions.